Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 #### METHOD 1: Using Python in the Command Line

-This method is requires that python 3 is installed on your system.
+This method requires that python 3 is installed on your system.
 This method is a little longer to run the program but significantly faster than the other method.

 **1.** Make sure that python is installed on your operating system and your python directory is in your PATH